tifred/frontend-nanodegree-feedreader/README.md

   * Should report 9 specs, 0 failures.
   * Should be green.
-  * Should list four suites:
+  * Should list five suites:
   * "RSS Feeds" (with three specs).
   * "The Menu" (with two specs).
   * "Initial Entries" (with two specs).
-  * "New Feed Selection" (with two specs).
+  * "New Feed Selection", with nested "Compared to Previous Feed Selection" (with two specs).

 3. Build Environment.